 “Maybe I’m lucky, but I haven’t felt any additional pressure solely because I’m a woman,” says Kristina.
 Instead, she finds herself constantly asking,

 “Am I managing our people the best I can?
 Am I helping them develop professionally and personally?
 Am I providing enough value to my management teams and boards?”

 What Do You Want to Achieve Next?

-Regardless of where they are in their careers now, all our respondents have goals for the future, and several expressed a desire to make helping others a centerpiece of their future roles.
+Regardless of where they are in their careers now, all our Women in SaaS respondents have goals for the future, and several expressed a desire to make helping others a centerpiece of their future roles.